ashen007/MedicalCostPrediction-insurance_fraudDetection/README.md

 ***normality test***

-three types of testing methods used to test normalirity of distribution. qq-plots and anderson darling, wilk Shapiro.
+three types of testing methods are used to test the normality of distribution.
+Q-Q-plots and Anderson darling, wilk Shapiro.

 - **H0** = The null hypothesis assumes no difference between the observed and theoretical distribution
 - **Ha** = The alternative hypothesis assumes there is a difference between the observed and theoretical distribution